 This post may include affiliate links.
 For more information please see my disclosure agreement.

 Think outside of the box brownies – they are so tasty, and look so good, you can serve them at a fancy party.
 Or just eat them by yourself!

-For each batch I used a box mix for a 9-by-13-inch pan.
+For each batch I used a box mix for a 9-by-13-inch pan (I love this professional one with straight sides!).
 Often the box brownies mix is labeled “family size.”
 Line your pan with foil and spray it with cooking spray.
 I find this helps with cleanup, but it also allows you to lift the cooled brownies out of the pan and cut them on a cutting board.
 That makes perfect squares, instead of squished mounds of deliciousness that you scoop out of a deep pan!
 You’ve all been there!

 My Raspberry Cheesecake brownies have a swirl of sweetened cream cheese and fresh berries.
 The Caramel Pretzel gets crushed salty pretzels and that brown sugary butterscotch topping.
 I melted butterscotch chips and put the meltiness in a little bag.
 Snip the corner and squeeze lines and squiggles on top of the brownies.

 LIMITED TIME OFFER: